conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ list<br/>

-A list of virtual packages that must be satisfied at install time.Virtual packages must start with `__`.
+A list of virtual packages that must be satisfied at install time.
+Virtual packages must start with `__`.
 For example, `__osx>=11` or `__glibc>=2.24`.
+These specs are dry-run solved offline by the bundled `--conda-exe` binary.
+In PKG installers, `__osx` specs can be checked natively without the solver being involved as long as: the version constraint is single-component and only uses the operator `>=` or `<=`.

 ### `exclude`